 Businesses that mix personal and business finances together risk losing their liability protections, so your corporation will need its own bank account.
 In addition, a corporate bank account is essential for easily accepting payments, paying bills and holding funds.

 How do I open a bank account for my Ohio corporation?

 To open a corporate bank account in Ohio, you’ll need to bring the following with you to the bank:

 - A copy of the Ohio corporation’s Articles of Incorporation

-Ohio is one of the few states that doesn’t have a corporate net income tax—but don’t jump for joy just yet.
+Ohio is one of the few states that doesn’t have a corporate net income tax.
 Instead, Ohio has a gross receipts tax called the commercial activity tax (CAT).
 The CAT applies to all business types with over $150K in gross receipts.
 The CAT rate is a flat $150 for up to $1 million in gross receipts but increases substantially thereafter.

 Ohio’s sales tax rate is 5.75%.
 However, there are also county and specialty sales tax rates in some areas.
 To get an idea of what customers actually pay at the counter, below are the total sales tax rates for the 5 largest cities in Ohio:

 Do corporations have to register with the Ohio Department of Taxation?